TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 • Data deletion: Certified deletion procedures within 30 days of contract termination

-Gaia-X is the EU's federated data infrastructure initiative — creating standards for interoperable, sovereign cloud services.
-Membership in the Gaia-X Association is increasingly a positive signal in tender evaluations.
-Gaia-X-compliant data spaces are being built for health (Health-X), manufacturing (Manufacturing-X), and mobility (Mobility Data Space) — each generating specific procurement opportunities for cloud providers on these platforms.
+GAIA-X is the EU's federated cloud infrastructure initiative — defining technical specifications for interoperable, sovereignty-respecting cloud services.
+The GAIA-X Association publishes compliance labels for cloud providers, and membership is increasingly referenced in tender evaluation criteria for data-sensitive sectors.
+GAIA-X-compliant data spaces are under active development for health (Health-X), manufacturing (Manufacturing-X), and mobility (Mobility Data Space) — each generating specific procurement opportunities for participating cloud providers.

 Win Strategy for Cloud Vendors